-The placement of vertical rebar is critical to any concrete block project.
-Since Omni Block is an insulated system that provides unsurpassed thermal efficiency, the insulation inserts need to be installed in all un-grouted cells.
+The photo at left shows the first course of block, the installation of the insulation inserts and the location of vertical rebar that is critical to any concrete block project.
+In order for Omni Block to provide unsurpassed thermal efficiency, the insulation inserts need to be installed in all un-grouted cells as illustrated.

-Structural engineering always “trumps” insulation, but hopefully structural engineers keep the rebar and grout to a minimum without sacrificing structural strength.
+Structural engineering always “trumps” insulation, so it is important that structural engineers design the building as to keep the rebar and grout to a minimum without sacrificing structural strength.
 All Omni Block buildings are individually engineered and the vertical frequency varies depending upon many structural considerations.
-One #5 rebar every 48″ vertically and the use of standard ladder rod every other course in lieu of horizontal bond beams provides the most ideal situation.
+Frequently, one #4 rebar every 48″ vertically and the use of standard ladder rod (wire) every other course in lieu of horizontal bond beams provides the most ideal situation or “co-existence” between the structural requirements and the thermal efficiency of the wall assembly.

 Note that at every corner and at every window and door jamb there is an 8″ cell that is fully grouted with the appropriate rebar.
 Once those are placed then the interior cells are determined and are fully grouted with rebar.